|

 Head of Psychiatry; Professor of Psychiatry,

-Genetics and Psychology; Director, Center for
+Genetics and Psychology; Director, Center

-Psychobiology of Personality, Washington University
+for Psychobiology of Personality, Washington

 K.W.M.
 (Bill) Fulford M.D.

-Fellow of St Cross College and Member of the Faculty of Philosophy, University of Oxford; Professor of Philosophy and Mental Health, University of Warwick Medical School; Professor of Philosophy and Psychiatry and Co-Director of the Institute for Philosophy, Diversity and Mental Health at the University of Central Lancashire; and Special Adviser for Values-Based Practice in the Department of Health, London
+Professor of Philosophy and Mental Health, University of Warwick Medical School; Professor of Philosophy and Psychiatry and Co-Director of the Institute for Philosophy, Diversity and Mental Health at the University of Central Lancashire; and Special Adviser for Values-Based Practice in the Department of Health, London |

 Robert M. Kaplan Ph.D.